sonic-net/SONiC/doc/qos/mpls_tc_to_tc_map.md

 ### 8.2. sonic-swss-common

-sonic-swss-common's schema will be updated to include a CFG_MPLS_EXP_TO_TC_MAP_TABLE_NAME define for the new table name.
+sonic-swss-common's schema will be updated to include a CFG_MPLS_TC_TO_TC_MAP_TABLE_NAME define for the new table name.

 ### 8.3. sonic-swss

-sonic-swss's QoS orch will be updated to include a new handler for MPLS EXP to TC map, similar to the existing DSCP to TC map but with extra input validations, checking that the values are in the correct numeric range and that no MPLS EXP value is mapped to more than one TC value.
+sonic-swss's QoS orch will be updated to include a new handler for MPLS TC to TC map, similar to the existing DSCP to TC map but with extra input validations, checking that the values are in the correct numeric range and that no MPLS TC value is mapped to more than one TC value.
 Among debugging logs, appropriate error logs will be introduced to let the user know if they miss-configured a map.

 ### 8.4. sonic-utilities